Giving to HPSO

 LUCY HARDIMAN PERENNIAL FUND

-Created in 2019 to ensure the long-term financial health and stability of The Hardy Plant Society of Oregon and the continuance of its activities from year to year, this fund was renamed in 2022 to honor Lucy Hardiman, a past HPSO president (1996-2000) and longtime volunteer and supporter of the organization.
+This fund ensures the long-term financial health and stability of The Hardy Plant Society of Oregon and the continuance of its activities from year to year.
+Named in honor of Lucy Hardiman, a past HPSO president (1996-2000) and longtime volunteer and supporter of the organization.

 PARKER SANDERSON FUND

 This fund makes it possible to bring renowned horticulturalists to the Portland area for educational activities including speaker programs.
-It is named in honor of the late Parker Sanderson, co-founder of Cistus Design Nursery.
-Cistus is located on Sauvie Island and offers climate-adapted plants from around the world.
+Named in honor of the late Parker Sanderson, co-founder of Cistus Design Nursery (located on Sauvie Island), which offers climate-adapted plants from around the world.

-This program supports non-profit organizations throughout Oregon and Clark County, Washington whose projects are consistent with HPSO’s mission-vision-values.
+This program supports non-profit organizations throughout Oregon and Clark County, Washington, whose projects are consistent with HPSO’s mission and vision values.
 Named in memory of Elaine Joines, designer and curator of the Martha Springer Botanical Garden at Willamette University.

-Provides scholarships to students who are studying in the Landscape Technology programs at Portland Community College, Rock Creek, and Clackamas Community College.
-The fund honors Bruce Wakefield, a past HPSO president (2008-2010), office administrator, long-time volunteer, and the driving force behind HPSO community college scholarships.
+This fund seeds scholarships to the Landscape Technology programs at Portland Community College (Rock Creek) and Clackamas Community College.
+Named in honor of Bruce Wakefield, a past HPSO president (2008-2010), office administrator, long-time volunteer, and the driving force behind HPSO community college scholarships.

 Donate Now